Town of Wheatland

 Couples planning to marry anywhere in New York State may obtain their licenses from the Town Clerk’s office.
 Both the bride and groom must apply in person.
 Application must be made at least 24 hours, but no more than 60 days, prior to the marriage ceremony.
 If either party had been married previously, certified proof of the termination of the prior marriage must be provided (note that copies not acceptable).
 Both parties must have two forms of identification, one of which must be an original or certified birth certificate, and the other of which must be a current picture ID (applicants are being asked to prove his or her name at the time of birth and his or her name currently).
 The license fee is $40.
+Fill out the Marriage License Application Information Form in advance to help expedite the application process.
 Contact the Town Clerk's Office for an appointment to ensure Clerk availability, either by phone at (585) 889-1553 option 2 or send an email to the Town Clerk's Office.

 All dogs in the Town that are four months old or older must be licensed annually through the Town Clerk’s office.
 Dog license applications are available at the Town Clerk's Office.
 Documented proof of rabies inoculation must be provided, along with documented proof if the dog has been spayed or neutered.
 The fee is $9.00 if the dog has been spayed or neutered, and $18.00 if not.
+Dog licenses may be completed by mail, simply fill out the Dog License Registration Form, include the required rabies, and spayed/neutered information with a check payable to the Town of Wheatland.
 Note that the Town Clerk’s office cannot issue licenses for dogs outside the Town of Wheatland.